 Cherry Grove and The Pines make up the island’s two LGBTQ+ enclaves.
 The Pines caters to a rowdier, mostly male crowd.
 The majority of the midday and late-night revelry happens in the Pavilion, located next to the ferry dock.
 Cherry Grove is the more lesbian-centric and artsy of the two communities.
 You can travel between The Pines and Cherry Grove by walking through the infamous wooded Meat Rack or by water taxi, as there are no cars on this part of the island.
 Regardless of where you stay, you can party hard until sunrise, keep it mellow on miles of sandy beach, or find a favorable balance between the two.

-Unless you’re renting a house with a group, people usually stay in a single room within one of the island’s many weathered-pine properties.
 Food on the island is pricey, and you shouldn’t be surprised to see people lugging their own food-filled coolers on the ferry.
-Popular events that happen in summer include the drag-queen-led Invasion of the Pines on July 4th, the circuit queen-filled Pines Party, and the theater-queen beloved Fire Island Dance Festival that benefits Broadway Cares/Equity Fights AIDS.
-The island is mostly desolate during winter, with a tiny year-round population of 290.
+Popular events that happen in summer include the drag-queen-led Invasion of the Pines on July 4th, the circuit queen-filled Pines Party, and the theater-queen beloved Fire Island Dance Festival that benefits Broadway Cares and Equity Fights AIDS.
+The island is mostly desolate during winter, with a tiny year-round population of just over 290.

 To get here, take the Long Island Railroad from Penn Station to Sayville.
 Hop in a taxi at Sayville and head to the Sayville Ferry Service terminal.
 From there, the ferry will take you to The Pines.
 You can also drive and park at the ferry.